vinirossa/software-engineering/design-patterns.md

 > *A template method class is composed by a defined method (template method) and the empty methods (hooks) that are called inside the template method.*

-> *This pattern is similitar to inversion of dependency pattern, like a Hollywood principle: "Don't call us, we'll call you.
+> *This pattern is similitar to inversion of dependency pattern, like the Hollywood principle: "Don't call us, we'll call you.
 Or not."*

 **Uses:**
 - Frameworks